 Left untreated, eye herpes can cause corneal ulcers and scarring, which may lead to permanent vision loss and even blindness.
-If you suspect you have eye herpes, please contact Dr. Bock Low Vision in San Gabriel and San Fernando Valleys as soon as possible to prevent further complications.
+If you suspect you have eye herpes, please contact Dr. Bock Low Vision in Fresno, Pismo Beach, and Southern California as soon as possible to prevent further complications.

 What Causes Eye Herpes Flare-Ups?

 Major stressors can often lead to a bout of eye herpes.
 These include: